polyfy/polylith/readme.md

 A Polylith system is made up by simple building blocks that can be combined like Lego bricks.
-Those Lego-like bricks are easy to reason about and can be combined into a single development environment that allows us to work with all the code from one place (a single [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) for maximum productivity.
+Those Lego-like bricks are easy to reason about and can be combined into a single development environment that allows us to work with all the code from one place for maximum productivity, by using a single [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

 They are also used to form different kind of deployable artifacts, like services, tools and libraries, in the same way we played with Lego when we were kids!